etolo/lectures/Week02/Class/Seminar2.md

 Each forward pass takes only one data point which has a dimensionality of 2.
 To find the optimal parameters for the entire dataset, we need to make sure that the same set of parameters are updated in the training process.

 ## Variable sharing in TensorFlow

 ### Variable scope
-Variable scope is a mechanism in Tensorflow that allows users to share variables accessed in different parts of the code.
+Variable scope is a mechanism in TensorFlow that allows users to share variables accessed in different parts of the code.
 ```
 tf.variable_scope(scope, reuse=None, initializer=None)
 ```